sardev08/panther/docs/gitbook/log-analysis/log-processing/README.md

 ## How to Setup Log Processing

-First, **data must send to an S3 bucket.**
+**First, data must send to an S3 bucket.**

-We recommend organizing incoming data by using S3 folders or separate buckets.
+We recommend organizing incoming data by using S3 folders or multiple buckets.
 You can onboard as many buckets as you would like from any region.

-Then, follow the pages below:
+Get started with the pages below:
 - [Log Processing IAM Setup](iam-setup.md)
 - [S3 Event Notifications and SNS Setup](notifications-setup.md)

 ## Viewing the Logs

-Once log processing is setup, your data can be searched with [Historical Search](../../historical-search/README.md)!
+After log analysis is setup, your data can be searched with [Historical Search](../../historical-search/README.md)!